dojo/docs/dojox/editor/plugins/InsertEntity.rst

 .. contents::
     :depth: 2

 Have you ever wanted to easily insert the copyright symbol, the trademark symbol, or any of a variety of mathematical symbols into the document you're editing in the dijit.Editor?
 If so, then this plugin is for you!
 This plugin provides a subset of entity characters that can be inserted into your documents.
-The symbols provided are primarily the non-ascii 8859 characters and a arge set of greek symbols used in mathematics.
+The symbols provided are primarily the non-ascii 8859 characters and a large set of greek symbols used in mathematics.

 ========
 Features